Step-Parent Adoption Northern Territory: Process, Requirements, and Consent

 - Whether the proposed change in legal status serves the child's long-term wellbeing

-The two-day mandatory adoption training is still required for step-parent applicants, as is the Ochre Card clearance and the suite of documentary requirements (medical reports, financial statements, references).
+The two-day mandatory adoption training is still required for step-parent applicants, as is the Ochre Card clearance and the suite of documentary requirements (medical reports, financial statements, references requested by DCF).

-When the assessment is complete and all consents are in place, your solicitor files the formal application for an adoption order in the NT Supreme Court.
+When the assessment is complete and all consents are in place, the formal application for an adoption order is filed in the NT Local Court.
 This is the step that finalizes the adoption legally.

-The court will review the Territory Families social worker's report, confirm that consents are valid and properly obtained, and consider whether the order is in the child's best interests.
-In uncontested step-parent cases where the child supports the adoption and all consents are in order, the court process is generally administrative and not lengthy.
+The Court will review the DCF social worker's report, confirm that consents are valid and properly obtained, and consider whether the order is in the child's best interests.
+In uncontested step-parent cases, timing still depends on the Court's requirements and the circumstances.

 Once the order is made: